brettwooldridge/HikariCP/_includes/ludicrous.markdown

 ``AbstractQueuedLongSynchronizer`` provides useful features like efficient FIFO thread queueing and parking/unparking.
 Subclasses generally rely on the provided ``setState()``, ``getState()``, and ``compareAndSetState()`` methods, which are merely wrappers around an ``AtomicLong``, to implement their synchronization semantic.

-The performance of HikariCP's ``AbstractQueuedLongSynchronizer`` implementation was fine, but the fact that ``AtomicLong`` [performs poorly under contention](https://issues.apache.org/jira/browse/HADOOP-5318) periodically surfaced in my brain, usually as I drifted off to sleep.
+The performance of HikariCP's ``AbstractQueuedLongSynchronizer`` implementation was fine, but the fact that ``AtomicLong`` [performs poorly under contention](https://issues.apache.org/jira/browse/HADOOP-5318) periodically surfaced in my brain.
+I'm talking about memory contention here, not pool contention.

 I kept thinking "there must be some way to take advantage of Java 8's ``LongAdder``<sup>[doc](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/atomic/LongAdder.html)</sup>".
 It's well known that ``LongAdder`` has much higher performance under contention, that is its *raison d'être*.
 I won't bore you with [all of the particulars](http://psy-lob-saw.blogspot.jp/2013/06/java-concurrent-counters-by-numbers.html).